 While fences and walls don’t offer protection from the sun (while it’s overhead), both can provide shade later in the day.
 This is especially true when the sun is positioned correctly.

 This makes them an excellent addition to a covered patio or canopy, offering a large expanse of shade throughout the day.
-On top of light shade, they also put up some privacy.
+On top of light shade, they also put up some garden screening privacy.

 Garden shade idea #8: Think of hanging shade plants